Strengths of eToro

 Strength 1 – eToro Exclusively Offers Social Trading

 What makes eToro unique when trading CFDs is the ability to find and copy trading.
-With more then 140 countries having access to the social trading platform and millions of users there are a plethora of options.
+With more than 140 countries having access to the social trading platform and millions of users there are a plethora of options.
 These can be filtered to finding the most popular investors using the ‘editor’s choice’ or by filtering via the search tool.
 Filters include location, risk score and other factors shown in the image below.
 CopyTrader and CopyPortfolio allow the selected trader’s strategies to be reproduced.
 Just note that past performance is not an indication of future results when choosing a trader to copy.

 Social News Feeds

 A further enhancement is the eToro social trading feeds.
-These new feeds help traders interact with the brokers community to share information and discussions and can also assist following financial instruments.
+These news feeds help traders interact with the brokers’ community to share information and discussions and can also assist following financial instruments.
 The social trading platform also allows traders to post updates, share posts and comment on other’s posts to build a community online.
 The feed can be tailored towards the interests of the trader filtering out unnecessary noise.

 The social trading platform notifies the trader when important updates occur or increased volatility across the CFD assets watched.
 Notifications can also be given when a user a trader has copied creates a new post.
 The notifications can be pushed to a mobile device of a desktop trading platform.

 Social Media Sharing